top of page

 This ongoing project (with Sivan Hirsch Hoefler and Lihi Ben Shitrit), which received the support of the Konrad-Adenauer Foundation (2020-2021) and of the Israeli Science Foundation (grant no. 2623/21; 2021-2025), examines how women’s visibility in far-right movements and parties increases public support for far-right agendas, and explores the role of gender stereotypes in underlying these processes.

-This ongoing research (with Sivan Hirsch Hoefler and Lihi Ben-Shitrit), which received the support of the Konrad-Adenauer Foundation (2021) is seeking to augment our understanding the similarities and differences in the psychosocial processes that underlie political exclusionism and support for violence between different societal sub-groups in Israel.
+Since 2021, this ongoing research project (with Sivan Hirsch Hoefler and Lihi Ben-Shitrit), which received the support of the Konrad-Adenauer Foundation (2021-) is seeking to augment our understanding the similarities and differences in the psychosocial processes that underlie support for democratic principles, political exclusionism and support for violence among and towards national, ethnic, ideological and religious sub-groups in Israel.